KaitlynKeil/takehome/README.md

 ### Analysis Tool

-When you have finished building your program, please use our analysis tool that's included in this repo.
+When you have finished building your program, please use our [analysis tool](bookbub_analyzer.js) that's included in this repo.
 This tool helps us grade your submission and also helps ensure your program is functioning as expected.

 To use our tool, you will need to have a working node environment.
 Read [here](https://nodejs.org/en/download/package-manager) for how to install node with your favorite package manager, or [here](https://nodejs.org/en/download) for building from source.

 Once node is installed, run the following from the command line.

-`$ node bookbub_analysis.js <code trigger>`
+`$ node bookbub_analyzer.js <code trigger>`

 The `<code trigger>` is the series of strings which is used to invoke your program, minus the command line arguments.